-Category Question Answer General What is the AMH program?
+No. Category Question Answer 1 General What is the AMH program?
 DHHS has developed the AMH program as the primary vehicle for delivering care management as the State transitions its Medicaid program to managed care.
 The AMH program requires PHPs to coordinate care management functions with enrolled providers, which may in some cases be performed directly by the practice, or through an affiliated CIN or other partner.
 In general, practice requirements and Medical Home Fees will remain unchanged from Carolina ACCESS (the State's current PCCM program).
 However, there will be opportunities for practices to take on additional care management responsibilities in exchange for higher reimbursement.
-General Most Medicaid and NC Health Choice populations will be mandatory er may be better served outside of Medicaid managed care.
-These populations that they may choose to enroll in either fee-for-service. populations that will be mandatorily-enrolled in managed care will timeline.
-See below for population by managed care status: Exempt/Excluded: Beneficiaries dually-eligible for Medicaid and Medicare PACE beneficiaries Most Medicaid and NC Health Choice populations will be mandatorily enrolled in PHPs beginning in November 2019.
+2 General What populations are rolling into managed care and when?
+Most Medicaid and NC Health Choice populations will be mandatorily enrolled in PHPs beginning in November 2019.
 There will be limited exceptions to mandatory enrollment for certain populations who may be better served outside of Medicaid managed care.
-These populations may be either exempt-meaning that they may choose to enroll in either fee-for-service or Medicaid managed care-or excluded-meaning they must remain enrolled in fee-for-service.
+These populations may be either exempt- meaning that they may choose to enroll in either fee-for-service or Medicaid managed care-or excluded-meaning they must remain enrolled in fee-for-service.
 Additionally, certain high-need populations that will be mandatorily-enrolled in managed care will be allowed to do so on a delayed timeline.
-See below for population by managed care status: Exempt/Excluded: Beneficiaries dually-eligible for Medicaid and Medicare Beneficiaries only eligible for emergency services Presumptively eligible beneficiaries, during the period of presumptive eligibility Health Insurance Premium Payment (HIPP) beneficiaries Members of federally recognized tribes Certain exempt/excluded populations will have the option to enroll in managed care beginning in 2019, while others will only have the option to enroll in fee-for-service or an LME-MCO.
+See below for population by managed care status: Exempt/Excluded: • Beneficiaries dually-eligible for Medicaid and Medicare • PACE beneficiaries • Medically needy beneficiaries • Beneficiaries only eligible for emergency services • Presumptively eligible beneficiaries, during the period of presumptive eligibility Health Insurance Premium Payment (HIPP) beneficiaries • Members of federally recognized tribes Certain exempt/excluded populations will have the option to enroll in managed care beginning in 2019, while others will only have the option to enroll in fee-for-service or an LME-MCO.
 Delayed Mandatory Enrollment for Special Populations (Year 1 begins in November 2019): Year 3: Children in foster care and adoptive placements Year 3: Certain Medicaid and NC Health Choice beneficiaries with an SMI, SUD or I/DD diagnosis and those enrolled in the TBI waiver